ColonolNutty/Sims4CommunityLibrary/README.md

   - Log to a file exceptions that are thrown
   - Catch exceptions within your functions via a decorator
 - Custom Enums
-  - Create your own custom Enums (Because The Sims 4 is silly and decided to override the enum module, doh!)
+  - Create your own custom Enums
   - Four types of Enums (More will be added if requested)
     - Int
     - String